 If your project has a rougher finish, you can expect to do some sanding, especially if you want to lighten the stain.
 In this case, a traditional stain might be better suited for you.

 Can you restain wood without sanding?

-While some light sanding may be advised for almost all stain projects, it is possible to avoid heavy sanding and stripping of existing stain.
+While it’s always best to do some light sanding for all stain projects, you can probably avoid heavy sanding and stripping.